U.S. flag

 Cell division

-Those two cells then also replicated and divided, so the two cells became four cells.
-The four cells replicated as well and divided into eight cells, and so on.
+Then those two cells also make copies of themselves, so the two cells become four cells, then eight cells, and so on.

-Cells specialize to perform particular tasks.
-Some cells will cluster together to form a finger, for example.
-Others create skin and heal the skin when it is wounded.
-Cells get old and die after a certain amount of time (“programmed cell death,” or apoptosis), and replication ensures that new cells are made to take their place.
+Cells get old and die after a certain amount of time.
+Cell division ensures that new cells are made to take their place.

-When they are acting normally, cells “know” which other cells to join up with and stick to – and they also know when to stop replicating and die.
-Each type of cell has a particular role and set of knowledge or instructions in their DNA (genes).
-Our cells know how to make the right number of fingers on our hand for us (and they know that fingers should only grow on our hands).
+The DNA (genes) in the cells normally lets them "know" what they should do.
+In other words, which other cells to join up with and stick to – and also when to stop replicating and die.
+Each type of cell has a particular role and set of information or instructions in their DNA.
+That's how they know that fingers should only grow on hands, for instance.

-Each finger is covered with skin and each finger has a fingernail.
-If we cut our finger, the skin cells will start replicating and create new skin to heal the wound.
+The instructions are clear, and healthy cells follow them.
+An example: If we cut our finger, the skin cells will start replicating and make new skin to heal the wound.
 If we lose a fingernail, our cells can grow a new one.
-But the cells will not create extra fingers, even if we lose one.
-The rules are clear for those cells, and they keep to the rules.
+But the cells can't make an extra finger if we lose one.

-The role of hormones and the lymphatic system
+The role of hormones, blood and the lymphatic system

 Illustration: Normal cells